Swimmer injured in shark attack at Southern California beach

 CAMP PENDLETON, Calif.
-(AP) — A shark attacked a woman wading in the ocean with friends, tearing away part of her upper thigh in the ocean off a popular Southern California beach, authorities and witnesses said Sunday.
+(AP) — A shark attacked a woman wading in the ocean with friends, tearing away part of her upper thigh off a popular Southern California beach, authorities and witnesses said Sunday.

 The attack occurred Saturday near San Onofre State Beach in northern San Diego County.